 1. You are single, just out of school, and have moved to a new city to pursue a job opportunity.

-Rent Buy Depends Reason(s): 2.
-You growing con Rent are married, v npany.
-Buy ith two children, and have another on the way.
-You have a good, st able job with a opportunity Rent locally.
-You Buy th no children.
-You have just lost your job and there does not seem ave some savings and are currently living in rented property.
-Depends to be another an inheritan Rent ce, and a dece Buy terest in a living arrangement with everyone sharing expenses.
-You at job.
-Depends have some savings, 5.
-You house in wh and are cons Rent are married; ich you raisec sidering place Buy our children are grown and moved out.
-You are nearing retirement your family.
-With retirement, you expect your income to decrease. that offer activities you enjoy.
-Depends 8 6.
-You are single and both where y engaged.
-You are both about to graduate and both have several job ou now live and in other cities.
-Depends offers you are
+Rent Buy Depends

+Reason n(s):

+2. You are married, w with two children, and have another on the way.
+You have a good, stable job with a

+growii ng company.

+Rent Buy Depends

+3. You are married w ith no children.
+You have just lost your job and there does not seem to be another

+have some savings and are currently living in rented property.

+1 1 Buy , , , , ,

+4. Your friends are in terest in a living arrangement with everyone sharing expenses.
+You have some savings,

+eritance, and a dece

+Rent ,

+n(s): 1

+our children are grown and moved out.
+You are nearing retirement and are living in th

+your family.
+With retirement, you expect your income to decrease.
+You have savings

+• that offer activities you enjoy.

+Buy

+n(s): 1

+engaged.
+You are both about to graduate and both have several job offers you are

+U ou now live and in other cities.

+Buy

+Reason • 1

+(=)-